Zequez/logseq-vault/pages/Integrity.md

 		- It's a revelation.
 - It's about being curious about what is the source of my action, or the source of my inactions.
 - 6 different ways I give my word
-	- 1. What I say or do
+	- What I say or do
-	  2. t
+	- .
-	  3. My word is what others expect them
+	- My word is what others expect them
+		- Notice expectations